Where to buy succulents – Local and Online

 If your local nursery doesn’t carry succulents, you can also check Lowes and Home Depot.
 I’ve found a surprisingly good selection there and the prices aren’t too bad.
 Generally they cost about $3-4 for a small pot.
 I’ve heard people say these are generally dying or diseased, but the few I’ve purchased here have been great so far and they are going on a year now.

 I would love to know where you all buy most of your succulents!
-Especially if you’ve made some good online purchases or know of good places to shop in the LA area (I’m headed there in a few weeks).
-Also, look for a post soon about what to look for when buying succulents!
+Also, check out my post about what to look for when buying succulents!